ryim/Newcastle-University-Off-Campus-Access/README.md

 There is a way of routing the traffic to/from a browser on your computer through a server at NU, so that it appears to the publishers that you are on campus.

 ### Windows users - Tunnelling your browser traffic through Newcastle University
-The idea is to set up a SOCKS tunnel between your device and a server at NU, through which your web traffic can travel.
+The idea of this process is to set up a SOCKS tunnel between your device and a server at NU, through which your web traffic can travel.
-You then set your browser up to run through this tunnel.
+You set your browser up to send all of its traffic through this tunnel to an NU server, and the server then forwards the traffic out to the internet.
 According to the publishers' websites, your device is on the NU campus (your external IP address is an NU address), so they will serve you content without showing you the paywall.

 1. Download and install PuTTY from `putty.org`.
 1. Launch PuTTY from the Start Menu.
-1. Go to `https://linuxize.com/post/how-to-setup-ssh-socks-tunnel-for-private-browsing/`. a fifth of the way down the page, there is a section entitled "Windwos".
-This will walk you through setting up your connection to any server.
+1. Go to `https://linuxize.com/post/how-to-setup-ssh-socks-tunnel-for-private-browsing/`. a fifth of the way down the page, there is a section entitled "Windows".
+This will walk you through setting up your tunnel to any server.
     1. In step 1 of the guide, use `unix.ncl.ac.uk` in the Host "Name/IP address" field.
     1. Follow the rest of the guide to set your tunnel up, and configure your browser to use the tunnel.
     1. When you are finished, don't forget to reset any browser settings, so that you can use your browser normally in future.